rumsystem/quorum/howtotest.md

 ```

-so, your bootstrap peer is `/ip4/127.0.0.1/tcp/50510/p2p/16Uiu2HAkxfXvruFGQUAURi83RrkHmATjc44obJ7YN3AnZvGNA8NP` , it will be used in other 4 nodes as param peer.
+so, your bootstrap peer is `/ip4/127.0.0.1/tcp/50510/p2p/16Uiu2HAkxfXvruFGQUAURi83RrkHmATjc44obJ7YN3AnZvGNA8NP` , it will be used in other 5 nodes as param peer.

-### 2. start a fullnode as group owner
+### 2. start fullnode "owner" as group owner

 ```sh
 ./quorum fullnode \